arjuna-wenzel/swapi-wars/README.md

 # caveats

-Cold start performance is slow.
+Cold start performance can be slow sometimes, the endpoint seems to be overloaded from time to time.
 The swapi endpoint doesn't seem to have any internal cache.
 *Also*: the documentation didn't state that the list data will be paginated, so I decided on fetching the data server side once.
 Now I needed to fetch the list data recursively so performance took another hit in develop.
 With that in mind I'd rather use client side fetching with tanstack queries + paginated tables now.

 I'd love to display the nested object arrays as real data instead of just a count integer, either as modal on click in table or as an in table component, but time is not on my side